bayfrontmedia/bones-service-api/docs/setup.md

 $container->setAlias('apiService', 'Bayfront\BonesService\Api\ApiService');
 ```

-However, by always instantiating the class during bootstrapping,
+However, by allowing the container to `make` the class during bootstrapping,
 the API service is available to be used in console commands:

 ```php